barryw/bjr/sdks/javascript/docs/JobServerApi.md

 let apiInstance = new Bjr4js.JobServerApi();
 let opts = {
-  'count': 56 // Number | The number of stats to return (max 60)
-};
+  'startDate': "startDate_example", // String | The start date from which to get minutely metrics from 'endDate': "endDate_example" // String | The end date from which to get minutely metrics from };
 apiInstance.statsByMinute(opts, (error, data, response) => {
   if (error) {